wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ---
 layout: post
 title: "Python Samples"
-excerpt: "Commentary on a practical example of how to use Python in a production setting."
+excerpt: "Commentary on a practical example of how to code Python securely in a production setting."
 tags: [python, coding]
 date: "2021-12-07"
 file: "python-samples"